The Secrets of Saluzzo

 With our groups on the tour we visit the Casa Cavassa, today the Civic Museum of Saluzzo and a fine example of a 16th century noble residence with its charming collection of antiques and artworks.
 Alongside it is the Church and Convent of San Giovanni, once the most important religious building in the town before the construction of the new cathedral, and it houses the tomb of Galeazzo Cavassa, the original owner of the Casa Cavassa.

 Also worth a mention are the Casa Pellico, birthplace of famous Italian writer Silvio Pellico, and the Church of San Bernardo with its extraordinary bell tower covered with multi-coloured glazed earthenware tiles.
 The imposing Santa Maria Assunta cathedral sits in the lower part of the town facing the Corso Italia.

 The bell tower of San Bernardo church Cathedral of Santa Maria Assunta

 As part of our Jewels of Piedmont tour we also visit two other fascinating local highlights.
 The first is the Abbey of Staffarda, a monastic complex built by the Cistercians in 1135, which lies a few kilometres outside Saluzzo.
 The second is the Castello della Manta, a prime example of late Gothic art dating back to the early fifteenth century and famed for its frescoes.

 Our hike in Piedmont is one which we have graded as a Level 2 which means we are generally on well-graded trails with just short amounts of ascent and descent each day.
 On occasion we are at an altitude above 1,500 metres and Day 3 is a more challenging mountain hike.
 There is a non-walking day in the middle of the week.
-Our tour here will run twice in 2018, from June 22-29 and again from October 19-26 when we also have the chance to hunt for Piedmont's prized white truffle.
+Our tour here will run from October 13-20 2023 when we have the chance to hunt for Piedmont's prized white truffle.